 July 15, 1926: A negotiating meeting between the leaders of the Wing Chao and Choy Lok On tongs breaks down into a shouting match.
-Weapons are drawn, and the situation stops just short of violence as the Choy Lok On walk out.
+Weapons are drawn, and the situation stops just short of violence as the Choy April 1922: A branch of the Lok On walk out.
 Afterwards, none of the Choy Lok On leaders can remember what incident provoked the argument.

-July 23, 1926: In the early morning hours, axe-wielding members of the Choy Lok On attack a warehouse used by the Wing Chao's smuggling operations, killing three and stealing a valuable cargo of imported jade of entertainment that might attract all sorts of interesting characters, from notorious outlaws looking for a little rest and relaxation after their last job, to town leaders who don't want their nasty nocturnal habits revealed to the voting public.
+> July 23, 1926: In the early morning hours, axe-wielding members of the Choy Lok On attack a warehouse used by the Wing Chao's smuggling operations, killing three and stealing a valuable cargo of imported jade figurines.

-July 25, 1926: The Wing Chao retaliate, ransacking a Choy Lok On gambling hall during peak evening hours.
+> July 25, 1926: The Wing Chao retaliate, ransacking a Choy Lok On gambling hall during peak evening hours.
 Several patrons, including a city councilman, are injured in the ensuing brawl.

-July 31, 1926: A Choy Lok On February 7, 1926: Chung raid on a Canton Street brothel October 18, 1919: Samuel is promoted to vice chairman spills out into the street, killing
+> July 31, 1926: A Choy Lok On raid on a Canton Street brothel spills out into the street, killing four innocent bystanders.